- Stuart Palmer MCIfA – Archaeology Business Manager

 - Bryn Gethin – Project Officer

-Stuart began his career as an archaeologist in Warwickshire in 1982; an impressive 34 year investment in researching his home county.
-He completed post-graduate study at Oxford University in 1997 and has subsequently managed an extensive range of projects including major infrastructure and extraction programmes.
-He now leads the team and is responsible for ensuring Archaeology Warwickshire delivers a first-class service.
+Stuart began his career as an archaeologist in Warwickshire in 1982 and completed post-graduate study at Oxford Universtiy in 1997.
+Having managed an extensive range of projects including major infrastructure and extraction programmes he now leads the team and is responsible for ensuring Archaeology Warwickshire is a first-class business.

-Stuart is Archaeology Warwickshire’s Chartered Institute for Archaeologists Responsible Postholder ensuring full compliance with the Institute’s rigorous code of conduct and standards and is currently serving on the Registered Organisation Committee.
+Stuart is a Member of the Chartered Institute for Archaeologists, acts as Responsible Postholder to ensure full compliance with the Institute’s rigorous code of conduct and standards and is currently serving on the Registered Organisation Committee.
 Stuart has also been elected to the board of the Federation of Archaeological Managers and Employers.

-Stuart has published widely including major publications on a Neolithic pit group, Late Bronze Age cremation pyre, Iron Age site and Roman villa at Salford Priors (1999); a Neolithic complex and Iron Age enclosure at King’s Newnham (2007); Neolithic, Bronze Age, Iron Age, Roman and Anglo-Saxon sites on Transco pipelines (2010 and 2012) as well as the excavation of medieval buildings at Kenilworth Abbey (2003).
-He has also managed the completion and publication of a number of 1970s excavations, provided the Warwickshire prehistory section to the West Midlands Regional Research Framework for Archaeology (2008 and forthcoming), and the prehistoric and Romano-British sections to the English Heritage sponsored Archaeological Resource Assessment of the Aggregates Producing Areas of Warwickshire (published 2007).
-Stuart is currently managing the long awaited report on the 1980s excavations at Burton Dassett on behalf of Historic England.
+Stuart’s publications include a Neolithic pit group, Late Bronze Age cremation pyre, Iron Age site and Roman villa at Salford Priors (1999); a Neolithic complex and Iron Age enclosure at King’s Newnham (2007); Neolithic, Bronze Age, Iron Age, Roman and Anglo-Saxon sites on Transco pipelines (2010 and 2012) as well as the excavation of medieval buildings at Kenilworth Abbey (2003).
+He has also managed the completion and publication of a number of 1970s excavations, provided the Warwickshire prehistory section to the West Midlands Regional Research Framework for Archaeology (2008 and 2017), and the prehistoric and Romano-British sections to the English Heritage sponsored Archaeological Resource Assessment of the Aggregates Producing Areas of Warwickshire (published 2007).
+He has recently completed the prehistoric and Roman sections of the prestigious Pevsner Architectural Guide to Warwickshire (2016) and is currently managing the long-awaited report on the 1980s excavations at Burton Dassett on behalf of Historic England.

 Cathy started in archaeology working on sites on Hadrian’s Wall and in Northumberland while at school, before gaining her degree in Prehistory and Archaeology at the University of Sheffield in 1983.
 This was followed by a stint as a research assistant before a PhD on trade and exchange in Anglo-Saxon Europe.
 Various posts in England and Europe in the 1980s and 1990s included an archaeological research project in the Hebrides and a large-scale landscape archaeology project in the Peak District, looking at 5000 years of a Peakland valley.
 In the following five years she managed the British School at Rome’s archaeology unit, carrying out excavations and surveys in Rome, Tuscany, Elba and central Italy.
 After a short spell working for English Heritage in Derbyshire and for Sheffield City Council carrying out work on historic woodlands, she joined us in 1997.